EnterpriseDB/barman/README.txt

 == License

-Barman is the property of 2ndQuadrant and its code is distributed under GNU General Public License 3.
+Barman is the property of 2ndQuadrant Italia and its code is distributed under GNU General Public License 3.